Urgent Care for Ear, Nose and Throat

 The lining of the sinuses can become swollen or inflamed, causing them to fill with fluid.
 This creates an ideal breeding ground for bacteria, fungi, and viruses, increasing the risk for infection.
 Acute sinusitis usually lasts for one month or less, while subacute sinusitis can last from one to two months.
 Some people have chronic sinusitis, which lasts longer than two months.
 If you have several bouts of sinusitis in a short period of time, you may be diagnosed with recurrent sinusitis, which can cause ongoing respiratory problems and make conditions such as asthma worse.

-If you experience facial pain, loss of smell, nasal congestion, nasal drainage, fever, dental pain, or bad breath, schedule an appointment with one of our doctors at Physicians Now.
+If you experience facial pain, loss of smell, nasal congestion, nasal drainage, fever, dental pain, or bad breath, reserve your spot with one of our providers at Physicians Now.
 If you have a bacterial sinus infection, an antibiotic can kill the bacteria and relieve your symptoms.
 Decongestants and nasal sprays can also help relieve sinus pain and congestion.